Personal story of becoming a software developer

 I started making my own themes and making small modifications to the core system to see what does what and where.

-Shortly after, I was making some small paid and pro-bono project for some friends and family members to build some kind of a portfolio to showcase my work for potential future employers.
+Shortly after, I was making some small paid and pro-bono projects for some friends and family members to build some kind of portfolio to showcase my work for potential future employers.

 I now had a plan.
-I would learn how to build WordPress websites, learn the basics of software development by modifying WordPress and creating very basic websites with these skills.
+I would learn how to build WordPress websites and learn the basics of software development by modifying WordPress and creating very basic websites with these skills.